longhorn/website/content/docs/1.7.0/deploy/important-notes/index.md

 ### RWX Volumes Fast Failover

 RWX Volumes fast failover is introduced in Longhorn v1.7.0 to improve resilience to share-manager pod failures.
 This failover mechanism quickly detects and responds to share-manager pod failures independently of the Kubernetes node failure sequence and timing.
-For more information, see https://github.com/longhorn/longhorn/issues/6205.
+For details, see [RWX Volume Fast Failover](../../high-availability/rwx-volume-fast-failover).

 ### Support Configurable Timeout for Replica Rebuilding and Snapshot cloning